drxvmrz/scmdp/README.md

 A cross-platform command line parser library with a user-friendly interface

 ## Features
-- [x] Easily addition of new arguments to the your program
+- [x] Easily addition of new arguments to your program
 - [x] Autoassembly help for all added arguments
 - [x] Automatic memory cleaning